 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Every student pursuing a degree in Agricultural Economics & Business needs to take a look at Purdue University - Main Campus.
 Agricultural business graduates from Purdue University - Main Campus get a earnings boost of around 20.1% over the average earnings of agricultural economics & business majors.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Based in West Lafayette, Indiana, this university is best suited for students who prosper in a city atmosphere.

 University of Illinois at Urbana - Champaign is a good option for individuals interested in an Agricultural Economics & Business major.
 Graduates of the agricultural business program state that they receive average early career income of agricultural business and mid-career income of $83,792.
 The surrounding area of a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 University of Illinois at Urbana - Champaign has one of the best graduation rates in the nation, with 71.0% of students completing their degree in four years.University of Illinois at Urbana - Champaign graduates end up with about $27,404 of student loans on average.
 Which is far lower than the U.S. average of $28,547.
 Take a deeper dive to see just how University of Illinois at Urbana - Champaign ranks in other categories.